mauriciopaiva12/Information-Collector-v1.0/README.md

 <p>

-Some libraries are needed, such as: socket, sys, dns.resolver, time.<br />
+Some libraries are needed, such as: socket, sys, dns.resolver, time, requests.<br />
 To install them, just copy and paste the following codes into the terminal, remembering that each version of the pip corresponds to a version of python.

 </p>